-This process turns the filament extremely resistant to bio, chemical and organic degradation in any environment with an operating temperature of 250°C.
+This process turns the filament extremely resistant to a bio, chemical, and organic degradation in any environment with an operating temperature of 250°C.

 Medical fields and industries quickly adopt PEEK filaments to 3D printers because they are less prone to moisture absorption and simplify sterilization.